Dolfik1/Funogram/README.md

 - ❕getChatMembersCount (not tested)
 - ❕getChatMember (not tested)
 - ❕answerCallbackQuery (not tested)
-- ❕editMessageText (not working, for now, DU not deserializes)
+- ❕editMessageText (not tested)
-- ❕editMessageCaption (not working, for now, DU not deserializes)
+- ❕editMessageCaption (not tested)
-- ❕editMessageReplyMarkup (not working, for now, DU not deserializes)
+- ❕editMessageReplyMarkup (not tested)
 - ❕deleteMessage (not tested)
 - ❕answerInlineQuery (not tested)
 - ❕sendInvoice (not tested)